Vivint vs. ADT: Which Home Security System Should You Buy in 2023?

 3. Vivint vs. ADT: Packages and Plans

-Vivint offers three basic security packages: the Starter Package, the Premium Package, and the Premium Plus Package.
+Vivint offers two basic security packages: the Premium Package and the Premium Plus Package.
 While the equipment options go up incrementally with each option, the main difference lies in the features and security options that Vivint offers.
 However, if customers don’t see a package that fits what they’re looking for, they can call Vivint to get a quote and build a package from scratch.
 Vivint’s basic package information is as follows:

-- The Premium Package has all the equipment from the Starter Package and adds two cameras (a Vivint doorbell camera and an outdoor Vivint camera), a smart lock, and a key fob.
+• The Premium Package includes the Vivint Smart Hub Control Panel, a Vivint doorbell camera, an outdoor Vivint camera, a smart lock, and a key fob.

-- The Premium Plus Package mirrors the Premium Package but adds more cameras (an extra outdoor one and an indoor one), a smart thermostat, and the Vivint myQ Smart Garage Hub.
+• The Premium Plus Package mirrors the Premium Package but adds an indoor one camera, a smart thermostat, and a smart garage door controller.

-ADT also offers three packages: the Secure Home Package, the Smart Home Package, and the Video & Smart Home Package.
+ADT also offers three packages: the Build Your Own Package, the Smart Home Package, and the Video & Smart Home Package.
 The names are self-explanatory, and each one acts as a starting point for a customizable system.

-- The Secure Home Package is designed to be a build-your-own package and comes with a digital touch-screen panel, three entry sensors, and one motion detector.
+• The Build Your Own Package is designed to be a build-your-own package and comes with a digital touch-screen panel, three entry sensors, and one motion detector.
 Customers can then add extra equipment as needed.

-- The Smart Home Package adds a smart door lock to the equipment from the Secure Home package.
+• The Smart Home Package adds a smart door lock to the equipment from the Build Your Own package.

-- The Video & Smart Home Package has everything in the Smart Home Package, plus one Nest camera of the customer’s choosing (outdoor or indoor).
+• The Video & Smart Home Package has everything in the Smart Home Package, plus one Google Nest camera of the customer’s choosing (outdoor or indoor) and a Nest doorbell.

 Verdict: Both Vivint and ADT offer three equipment packages and the ability to add on equipment as needed.
 Vivint also offers fully customizable packages, as well as unique automation equipment to allow customers to tailor their system to their needs.